Contributing to PlasmaPy

 This disclaimer was originally written by Adrienne Lowe for a PyCon talk, and was adapted by yt in their README file based on its use in the README file for the MetPy project.
 It was then adapted by PlasmaPy.

 There are several methods of communication that are being used in the early stages of PlasmaPy development:

 Signing up for the PlasmaPy email list will allow you to participate in broader discussions and keep up with the latest developments.

 - We have biweekly telecons which are announced on the email list.

 Contributing code or documentation to PlasmaPy

-If you see something you'd like to work on amongst our issues, start hacking away on that!
-However, please announce your intent first in the relevant issue to make sure there is no work duplication.
+If you see something you'd like to work on amongst our issues, or if you've got a great idea for something to include in the package, start hacking away on that!
+However, please announce your intent first in the relevant issue (or make one if necessary) to make sure there is no work duplication.